kekeeek/pkgsenderps4/README.md

 ## Features

 Drag and drop on desktop, or pick a file from your file browser on Android.
 It goes to `/data/pkg`, the same spot GoldHEN's Package Installer checks when you install from USB, so there's nothing to configure there.
-You get a live progress bar with actual transfer speed while it's sending, and there's a small file browser built in so you can see what's already been sent to the PS4 and delete old files without needing to open a separate FTP client.
+You get a live progress bar with actual transfer speed and an estimated time remaining while it's sending, and there's a small file browser built in so you can see what's already been sent to the PS4 and delete old files without needing to open a separate FTP client.

 ## What you'll need